 Honorary mentions: Dominica, and Israel/Jordan.
 In South America [if safe] try Venezuela.
 If you really want less travelled countries head to West Africa or Central Asia, but they are not particularly pleasant to backpack in.
 The advice is: don't worry about it - even in the most visited countries you can always find gems if you have the time.

 Not really that dangerous, but a bad rap with the west or infant tourism keeps many travellers away...

 Myanmar & Indonesia- areas off the tourist trail

-Serbia & Bosnia along with other vast 'out of vogue' areas of Eastern Europe and especially Ukraine which is (apart from the break away region) super cheap and a great country.
+Serbia & Bosnia (and Balkans in general) along with other vast 'out of vogue' areas of Eastern Europe and especially Ukraine which is (apart from the break away region) super cheap and a great country.

 The Caucasus (specifically Georgia) Iran and North Eastern Turkey